Home » Recipes » Fermenting and Preserving » Truffle Butter Recipe With Black Truffles

 Pinterest Hidden Image

-This Homemade Truffle Butter is a seasonal specialty bringing the deep, earthy taste of black truffles into your kitchen.
-It’s a rich condiment used as a flavor enhancer that instantly upgrades a variety of dishes, from seared meats to hot pasta or a simple piece of toast.
+This Truffle Butter Recipe is a seasonal specialty bringing the deep, earthy taste of black truffles to your kitchen.
+It’s a rich condiment used as a flavor enhancer that instantly upgrades a variety of dishes.

 A block of truffle butter is sitting on a piece of brown parchment paper before its wrapped.Pin